opensquiggly/user-docs/110-page-theory/overview.md

 In this chapter, we delve into the less tangible, theortical aspects of the OpenSquiggly paradigm.
 OpenSquiggly is driven by a unified theory of content organization.
-This paradigm provides a highly flexible framework for organizing content that can accommodate a large variety of real world situations.
+This paradigm provides a highly flexible framework for organizing content that can accommodate a large variety of real world scenarios.

-As we have emphasized previously, OpenSquiggly is heavily informed by the target market it hopes to serve, namely, software development teams, and by the perceived use cases needed by our customers.
+As we have emphasized previously, OpenSquiggly is heavily informed by the target market it hopes to serve, namely, software development teams, and by the perceived use cases needed by those users.
 However, at its heart, OpenSquiggly is more than that.
 In this chapter we discuss the theory of the OpenSquiggly paradigm.

 ## Pages as the Primary Unit of Content

-All content viewed with OpenSquiggly is done through the use of pages.
+All content viewed with OpenSquiggly is done through the use of ***pages***.

-There are three types of pages that we need to understand from a testing persective, as each type of page has various characteristics that need to be exercised in our test plans.
+Each page contains a list of table of content entries (TocEntries) and a list of snippets.
+The manner by which the TocEntries and snippets are retrieved and/or generated is determined by the type of the page.
+In some cases, the TocEntries and snippets are physical entities, stored and retrieved in the database, but in other cases, they are virtual entities that are dynamically generated.

+There are three types of pages:

 * Regular Topic Pages
 * Mapped Topic Pages (most of the time referred to simply as "Mapped Pages")